-A CILEAN SWEEP, Depositor-"Is the eashier in?"
-Directors-"Yes, he's in all that the safe held."-Judge.
-First Tramp-"I dunno why they call 'em tramp steamers.'
-Second-"No more do L. They'll go anywhere to git work."-Puck.
-THE SAFER DOSE.
+A CLEAN SWEEP.
+Depositor-"Is the cashier in?"
+Directors-"Yes, he's in all that the afe held."-Judge.
+REPUDIATED.

+First Tramp-"I dunno why they call 'em tramp steamers."
+Second-"No more do I. They'll go anywhere to git work."-Puck THE SAFER DOSE.
 "It isn't advisable to swallow everything a doctor says."
 "No; but it's much safer than swallowing everything he prescribes."-INSUPERABLE DRAWBACK.
 Cumso-"A good sewing machine is said to do the work of twelve women.
 Do you believe that, Cawker?"
 Cawker-"No;-it can't talk."- AN IGNORAMUS.
-She-"Do you known anything about the vanity of women?"
+'She-"Do you known anything about the vanity of women?"
 He-"Not a thing.
 You know the infinite is beyond human knowledge." -Detroit Free Press.

 NEVER SETTLED.
 "What have you two thermometers in your room for?"
 "The doctor said I must have more "What has that to with it?"
-"I am on my feet continually seeing if the theremometers agree."- Chicago Inter-Ocean.
+"I am on my feet continually seeing if the theremometers agree."-Chicago Inter-Ocean.
 AN ASPERSION ON HIS SPELLING.
 "How does Blufkins manage to get along so well in the world?" asked the critical acquaintance.

-"He minds his p's and q's."
+"He minds his p's and q'z."
 "Well, I didn't observe particularly on that score.
-I suppose p's and q's are his specialty, for in a letter I got from him he certainly played smash with the rest of the alphabet." - Wash- THERE'S SOMETHING IN NAMES.
+I suppose p's and q's are his specialty, for in a letter I got from him he certainly played smash with the rest of the alphabet."-Washington Star.
+THERE'S SOMETHING IN NAMES.
 Publisher - "Fine number this week, isn't it?
-All big names-every contributor famous!"
-Subscriber-"But it struck me as being one of the stupidest issues of Publisher-"Great heavens, man! what do you expect?
-We give you fame this month-next month we'll have something really interesting."
+All big names-every contributor famous!'
+Subscriber-"But it struck me as being one of the stupidest issues of Publisher-"Great heavens, man!
+Hope, where the Tropic and Antartic what do you expect?
+We give you Currents meet. fame this month-next month we'll have something really interesting."
 EXPERT ON CHEESE.

 The French are a witty race, but French servants are reported the stupidest in the world.
 It is of a person of that race that this story is told.
-Justine was reproved by her mistress for bringing home lobsters that were not fresh.
-"You must positively not get any lobsters, Justine," said her mistress, 'unless they are alive."
-The servant took the injunction deeply into her consciousness.
-A few days afterward her mistress sent her to get some cheese.
-"Is this fresh cheese, Justine?" asked the mistress.
+Justine was reproved by her mis-tress for bringing home lobsters that were not fresh.
+You must positively not get any lobsters, Justine," said her mistress, 'unless they are alive."
+The servant took the injunction days afterward her mistress sent her to get some cheese.
+"Is this fresh choese, Justine?" asked the mistress.
 "Oh, yes, madam," answered the servant.
 "I took pains to see that it was alive."-Philadelphia Inquirer.
-A HORRIBLE PATE.
+A HORBIBLE PATE.